How to Deal with Bed Bugs in Your Apartment [2024]

 If your locality requires tenants to handle bed bug infestations, check your renter's insurance policy.
 Depending on your policy, your insurance may cover alternative living situations until the infestation is eliminated.
 It may also cover damage to your property that bed bugs cause, including the replacement of bedding if it's been advised by a professional.

-What are the Tenant's Rights?
+What Are the Tenant's Rights?

 Tenants' right to a home free of pests is generally protected under the implied warranty of habitability.
 If a pest infestation occurs due to landlords failing to provide a home that's secure from pests, then the tenant can take action.